shakes76/PatternFlow/recognition/46143950_StyleGAN/README.md

 ## How to play with `predict.py`?
 Once trained, `predict.py` can be used to load trained models and generate above images by running **`python predict.py`**.
 It supports two types of image generations, nxn random images and bilinear interpolation as shown above.
 Make sure below parameters are properly configured before running the command.

-When then program finishes running, the generated images can be found in the specified folder.
+When the program finishes running, the generated images can be found in the specified folder.

 > **Note** make sure the same parameters are used as how model is trained, especially the target resolution has to match.
 Keep all `.py` files under the same folder, as other files are dependencies of `predict.py`.